 Homeownership Programs.
 A statement describing any homeownership programs (including project number and unit count) administered by the agency under section 8y of the 1937 Act, or for which the PHA has applied or will apply for approval.
 (24 CFR §903.7(k))

-Self Sufficiency Programs.
-A description ofany PHA programs relating to services and amenities coordinated, promoted, or provided by the PHA for assisted families, including those resulting from the PHA’s partnership with other entities, for the enhancement of the economic and social self-sufficiency of assisted families, including programs provided or offered as a result of the PHA’s partnerships with other entities, and activities under section 3 of the Housing and Community Development Act of 1968 and under requirements for the Family Self-Sufficiency Program and others.
+Self Sufficiency Programs and Treatment of Income Changes Resulting from Welfare Program Requirements.
+A description of any PHA programs relating to services and amenities coordinated, promoted, or provided by the PHA for assisted families, including those resulting from the PHA’s partnership with other entities, for the enhancement of the economic and social self-sufficiency of assisted families, including programs provided or offered as a result of the PHA’s partnerships with other entities, and activities under section 3 of the Housing and Community Development Act of 1968 and under requirements for the Family Self-Sufficiency Program and others.
 Include the program’s size (including required and actual size of the FSS program) and means of allocating assistance to households.
-(24 CFR §903.7(l)(i))

-Treatment of Income Changes.
-Describe how the PHA will comply with the requirements of section 12(c) and (d) of the 1937 Act that relate to treatment of income changes resulting from welfare program requirements.
+(24 CFR §903.7(l)(i)) Describe how the PHA will comply with the requirements of section 12(c) and (d) of the 1937 Act that relate to treatment of income changes resulting from welfare program requirements.
 (24 CFR §903.7(l)(iii)).

 Substantial Deviation.
 PHA must provide its criteria for determining a “substantial deviation” to its 5-Year Plan.
 (24 CFR §903.7(r)(2)(i))

 Significant Amendment/Modification.
 PHA must provide its criteria for determining a “Significant Amendment or Modification” to its 5-Year and Annual Plan.
-Should the PHA fail to define ‘significant amendment/modification’, HUD will consider the following to be ‘significant amendments or modifications’: a) changes to rent or admissions policies or organization of the waiting list; or c) any change with regard to homeownership programs.
+Should the PHA fail to define ‘significant amendment/modification’, HUD will consider the following to be ‘significant amendments or modifications’: a) changes to rent or admissions policies or organization of the waiting list; or b) any change with regard to homeownership programs.
 See guidance on HUD’s website at: Notice PIH 1999-51.
 (24 CFR §903.7(r)(2)(ii))

 If any boxes are marked “yes”, describe the revision(s) to those element(s) in the space provided.